dislux-hapfyl/pynksh/README.md

 Basicaly shell functions that wrap Python syntax as a small tool to write less but more.

-The IDE is a shell function builder because it sources the shell functions before running the commands using subprocess.
+It sources the shell functions before running the commands using subprocess making this a Shell IDE.

 ## How to operate